TeamRaccoons/Unified-Wallet-Kit/README.md

 - Why not ship with all wallets?
   - Unnecessary bloat and bundle size on your dApp
   - It's not sensible to always maintain an ever-growing list of wallets
-  - many existing wallets are not well maintained, often with unpatched security, or abandoned development
+  - Many existing wallets are not well maintained, often with unpatched security, or abandoned development
-  - lack of users
+  - Lack of users
-  - does not support Versioned Transaction, severely limiting the adoption of many innovative functionalities of dApp.
+  - Does not support Versioned Transaction, severely limiting the adoption of many innovative functionalities of dApp.
-  - and hopefully, a gradually disappearing list of installed wallet adapter, as they migrate to wallet-standard
+  - And hopefully, a gradually disappearing list of installed wallet adapter, as they migrate to wallet-standard

-- why not ship with notification by default
+- Why not ship with notification by default
-  - existing dApp might already have their own notification system
+  - Existing dApp might already have their own notification system
-  - checkout `src/components/examples/WalletNotification.tsx` for an example of how to use the notification system
+  - Checkout `src/components/examples/WalletNotification.tsx` for an example of how to use the notification system

 - How to add/develop a new wallet?
   - We recommend new developer develops Wallets that comforms to WalletStandard or MWA, to get instant discoverability.